jlpteaching/comparch/modules/DINO CPU/_posts/2000-05-01-assignment4.md

 where,
 `<system_name>` is one of `default`, `system1`, `system2`, `system3`, and `system4`.
-The `default` system should be used for testing purpose.
+The `default` system should be used for testing purposes.
 The `default` system is structurally the same as `system1` except that the RAM latency is 1 cycle instead of 30 cycles in other systems.